j542yu/mastermind-game/README.md

 This is a command line implementation of the classic code-guessing game :)

-> Note: This is created as part of The Odin Project's Ruby course in their Ruby on Rails path.

 ## **Running the Game**

 ### **Option 1: Run Remotely**